Whooping cough cases are on the rise in areas across the country. Here’s what to know.

 In this article:

-• Vaccination is the best way to protect yourself and your family, so make sure everyone's immunizations are current.
+- Whooping cough is particularly dangerous for infants, newborns and those with pre-existing conditions such as asthma.
+Vaccination is the best way to protect yourself and your family, so make sure everyone's immunizations are current.

-According to the U.S. Centers for Disease Control and Prevention (CDC), cases of whooping cough, also known as pertussis, are quickly climbing to pre-pandemic levels.
-Social distancing and other pandemic precautions suppressed pertussis levels, but the illness is now seeing a post-precaution bounce.
-So far this year, the CDC reports, there have been more than 10,800 cases of whooping cough.
-Experts caution that the data may not even reflect actual numbers because so many people don’t even realize they have whooping cough when they are ill, and so never seek care or get tested.
+According to the U.S. Centers for Disease Control and Prevention (CDC), cases of whooping cough, also known as pertussis, are climbing to pre-pandemic levels.
+Social distancing and other pandemic precautions suppressed levels of the illness, which is now seeing a significant post-pandemic bounce supported by the decline in childhood vaccinations.

 What is whooping cough?